K\"ahler groups and subdirect products of surface groups: Examples from maps onto a product of two elliptic curves

 \begin{remark} The construction described in this section generalises to epimorphisms to $\ZZ^{2k}$ for any $k\geq 2$.
-This produces irreducible coabelian K\"ahler subgroups of a direct product of $r\geq 3$ surface groups of type $\mathcal{F}_m$, not $\mathcal{F}_{m+1}$ for $2\leq m \leq r-k$.
-The same arguments as in Remark \ref{remNotIsom} allow us to show that two irreducible groups obtained in this way are not isomorphic if they have different coabelian ranks, even if they have the same finiteness properties.
+This produces irreducible coabelian K\"ahler subgroups of a direct product of $r\geq 3$ surface groups of type $\mathcal{F}_m$ and not $\mathcal{F}_{m+1}$ for $2\leq m \leq r-k$, which arise as fundamental groups of a codimension $k$ subvariety of a direct product of Riemann surfaces.
 For simplicity of notation, we restricted ourselves to the case $k=2$ in our explicit computations. \end{remark}